badw-dh/CGLO/README.md

 ## Acknowledgments

-The digitization was generously funded by the [Text+ Initiative] (https://text-plus.org/en/) and supported by the Lexical Resources collection and mirrored in their digital archive.
+The digitization was generously funded by the [Text+ Initiative] (https://text-plus.org/en/) and supported by the Lexical Resources collection.
 The scanning of *CGL* was financed at the initiative of Dr. Franck Cinato by the Centre national de la recherche scientifique, UMR 7597 [Laboratoire d'Histoire des Théories Linguistiques] (https://htl.cnrs.fr/).
+The XML scheme follows closely the format provided by the [Thesaurus Glossariorum project] (https://htldb.huma-num.fr/exist/apps/htldb/elma/thegloss/home.html).
 Resources and coordination were provided by the Thesaurus Linguae Latinae and the IT Department of the BAdW (esp.
 Dr. Eckhart Arnold and Stefan Müller).
 For more acknowledgments and research history please read the [website] (https://publikationen.badw.de/en/cglo/index).